NEONScience/NEON-Data-Skills/_posts/2014-11-05-Working-With-Hyperspectral-Data-In-R.md

 <p>R or R studio to write your code.</p>

 <h3>Data to Download</h3>
-Be sure to download the NEON Imaging Spectrometer data subset.
+ Be sure to download the NEON Imaging Spectrometer data subset.<a href="http://neonhighered.org/data/SJER_140123_chip.h5"> ->> RIGHT CLICK HERE TO DOWNLOAD <<- </a>.
 These data were collected over the San Joachim field site located in California (NEON Domain 17).

-put link to the HDF5 file on the server here...

 </div>